justbennet/sc2-intro1/docs/index.md

 has two types, one for interactive commands and one only for data transfer commands.

+Login nodes almost always have policies.
+Ours is they are to edit files, compile source code, and run test programs on small data sets for short periods of time to uncover syntax errors and the like.

+The login nodes are not to be used for large parallel programs, large datasets, or for a long time.
+We have compute nodes for that.
+We will show you how to get a compute node(s) if you must have one to test things in something called an interactive batch job.
+(Oxymoron alert!)

 ## Nodes

 We call specific physical machines _nodes_, and there are three types of